trothr/best/Shell.md

 ## Alternative Interpreters

 The `#!` syntax at the start of a shell script is a "magic number".
-That particular sequence tells the operating system "this is a script".
+That particular sequence "pound bang" tells the operating system "this is a script".
 Immediately after that should be the fully-qualified path to the interpreter of interest.
-(If the system does not recognize the filename then the script may fail or the system will pass the script to `/bin/sh`.)
+(If the system does not recognize the filename coded then the script may fail or the system will pass the script to `/bin/sh`.)

 Many interpreted languages can be invoked just by the name of the script which is written in that language.
 Perl, for example, can be indicated with `#!/usr/bin/perl`.
 That presumes Perl is installed and also that it resides at `/usr/bin/perl`.
 There is a better way.

 The `PATH` variable lists directories where your command shell should look for executable commands and programs.
 Better than hard-coding